-Performance outcomes Acceptable outcomes For accepted development subject to requirements and assessable development Where for Building work or Operational work involving a heritage place PO1 Development conserves and is subservient to the features and values of the heritage place identified on the Heritage overlay maps (OM-007a-f) that contribute to its heritage significance.
+Performance outcomes Acceptable outcomes For accepted development subject to requ For accepted development subject to requirements and assessable development Where for Building work or Operational work involving a heritage place PO1 Development conserves and is subservient to the features and values of the heritage place identified on the Heritage overlay maps (OM-007a-f) that contribute to its heritage significance.
 AO1 Development: (a) does not alter, remove or conceal significant features of the heritage place identified on the Heritage overlay maps (OM-007a-f); or (b) is minor and necessary to maintain a significant use for the heritage place identified on the Heritage overlay maps (OM-007a-f).